MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-add-and-remove-additional-assemblies.md

 #### To delete an existing assembly

 1. Open the **Package Designer**.
-For more information, see [How to: Customize a SharePoint Solution Package](../sharepoint/how-to-customize-a-sharepoint-solution-package.md).
+For more information, see [How to: Customize a SharePoint solution package](../sharepoint/how-to-customize-a-sharepoint-solution-package.md).

 2. Choose the **Advanced** tab.